Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion applied to linear accelerations

 where $\bs{u} = $ and

 \arraycolsep=3pt

 The measured accelerations, necessary to obtain $\ddot{\bs{\xi}}_0$, are typically noisy due to vibrations in the airframe introduced by the spinning propellers.
 Therefore, the accelerations need to be filtered.
 Like in the previous section, the delay of the filter needs to be accounted for.
 This is why also here, all terms with subscript 0 will be filtered with the same filter, and be given a subscript $f$.
-Then, if we invert Eq. \ref{eq:taylorresult}, we obtain the INDI control law for linear accelerations:
+Then, if Eq. \ref{eq:taylorresult} is inverted, the INDI control law for linear accelerations is obtained:

-We have replaced $\ddot{\bs{\xi}}$ with the virtual control $\bs{\nu}_{\ddot{\xi}}$ to indicate that this is now an input to the equation (the desired acceleration), and we added the subscript $c$ to $\bs{u}$ to indicate that this is the command that will be sent to the inner loop controller.
-We also define the control increment to be $\widetilde{\bs{u}} = \bs{u}_c - \bs{u}_f$, so clearly Eq. \ref{eq:indi} is an incremental control law.
+$\ddot{\bs{\xi}}$ is replaced with the virtual control $\bs{\nu}_{\ddot{\xi}}$ to indicate that this is now an input to the equation (the desired acceleration), and the subscript $c$ is added to $\bs{u}$ to indicate that this is the command that will be sent to the inner loop controller.
+Also, the control increment is defined to be $\widetilde{\bs{u}} = \bs{u}_c - \bs{u}_f$, so clearly Eq. \ref{eq:indi} is an incremental control law.

-Suppose we filter the inner loop with filter $f_1$, and the outer loop with filter $f_2$.
+Suppose the inner loop is filtered with filter $f_1$, and the outer loop with filter $f_2$.
 The thrust increment required by the inner loop is then $T-T_{f_1}$.
 The thrust increment calculated by the outer loop is $T-T_{f_2}$.
-We can only pass on the thrust increment from the outer to the inner loop if these filters are equal.
-That is why for both loops, we use the filter described by Eq. \ref{eq:sec_filter}, with the same parameters.
+It is only possible to pass on the thrust increment from the outer to the inner loop if these filters are equal.
+That is why for both loops, the filter described by Eq. \ref{eq:sec_filter} is used, with the same parameters.